Skip to Main Content

 Finding and using subject terms

-Every item in Quest is tagged with subject terms that tell you what the item is about.
+Every library item is tagged with subject terms that tell you what the item is about.
 They look like this:

 A screenshot of a list of subject terms as they appear in a Quest item record